LIKE US ON FACEBOOK

 Gender: ASDs are more common in males than females by a ratio of approximately 4:1.

-Prevalence: ASDs affect approximately 1 in 88 individuals, (1 in 54 boys and 1 in 252 girls), nationwide in families of all racial, ethnic and social-economic backgrounds.
+Prevalence: ASDs affect approximately 1 in 68 individuals, nationwide in families of all racial, ethnic and social-economic backgrounds.

 Cognitive Ability: Many individuals with autism learn more slowly than their peers.
 Currently, the specific percentage of individuals with mental retardation is under question.
 Researchers estimate that the majority of individuals with autism and the minority of those with Asperger’s Disorder and PDD-NOS meet these criteria.
 It is important to note a few things.
 First, accurately assessing the IQ of individuals with ASDs can be difficult, especially with young children and those with significant communication impairment.
 Second, results from assessments completed before and after an individual has participated in intervention may differ dramatically.
 Finally, an IQ score is only a snapshot of a person’s abilities.
 Therefore, all individuals deserve every opportunity to learn and reach their fullest potential.